FOREX-Euro steadies after ECB officials clarify monetary policy stance

 By Shinichi Saoshiro

-TOKYO, March 26 The euro steadied on Wednesday, bouncing off lows after comments from European Central Bank officials helped temper dovish comments made against the background of the currency's recent bullishness.
+TOKYO, March 26 The euro steadied in early Asian trade on Wednesday, bouncing off lows after comments from European Central Bank officials helped temper some of their earlier dovish views.

 The single currency hit a three-week low on Tuesday after ECB governing council member and Bundesbank chief Jens Weidmann said negative interest rates were an option to temper euro strength and that quantitative easing was not out of the question to combat deflation.

-But the euro, which had reached a 2-1/2-year peak against the dollar mid-March on diminished ECB easing expectations, recovered when Weidmann later said the current euro rate does not call for monetary policy action.
+But the euro recovered when Weidmann later said the current euro rate does not call for monetary policy action.

-Market watchers said comments by ECB President Mario Draghi that the central bank does not see a key symptom of deflation in consumer spending traits also gave the euro some relief.
+Market watchers said comments by ECB President Mario Draghi that the central bank does not see a key symptom of deflation in consumer spending traits also gave the single currency some relief.

 The euro stood little changed at $1.3818, pulling back from the three-week trough of $1.3749 hit on Tuesday.